California's 5th congressional district

 California's 5th congressional district is a U.S. congressional district in California.

 The district is located in the northern San Joaquin Valley and central Sierra Nevada.
-The district includes all of Amador, Calaveras, Tuolumne and Mariposa counties, western El Dorado County, and eastern Stanislaus, Madera and Fresno counties.
-Cities in the district include most of Modesto, northern Turlock, northern Fresno, Oakdale, Hughson, Riverbank, Sonora, Jackson, and Placerville.
-It also includes the census-designated places of Mariposa, the County seat of Mariposa County, and El Dorado Hills.
+The district includes Gold Country and small parts of the Central Valley, including all of Amador, Calaveras, Tuolumne and Mariposa counties, western El Dorado County, and eastern Stanislaus, Madera and Fresno counties.
+Cities and communities in the district include most of Modesto, northern Turlock, northern Fresno, Oakdale, Hughson, Riverbank, Sonora, Jackson, Placerville, Mariposa, and El Dorado Hills.
 It also includes Yosemite National Park and part of Kings Canyon National Park.
 It is represented by Republican Tom McClintock.

-From 2013 to 2022, the district was located in the northern part of the San Francisco Bay Area, including Santa Rosa, Vallejo, and most of Wine Country.
+From 2013 to 2023, the district was located in the northern part of the San Francisco Bay Area, including Santa Rosa, Vallejo, and most of the Wine Country.
 The district was represented by Mike Thompson, a Democrat.